 Are you eligible for nomination of an IRMS Award?

 The short answer is that you may well be!
 However, in order to ensure that awards are transparent and fair we do have some criteria for the sorts of things that we are looking for as worthy of special recognition.
-Each of our types of awards are laid out below.
-Have a read through below and visit the case studies of last years winners to see if it's something you'd like to go for!
+Each of our award types are laid out below.
+Have a read through below and visit the case studies of previous years' winners to see if it's something you'd like to go for!
 For all nominations there are the same criteria;

 - The person nominating has to be a member of the IRMS.